Jasonchan35/ax_project_gen/doc/Why_Not_XYZ.md

 I think this is the most common question people asked me.

 The answer is simple, it's because no other generator fit what I want.
-Of cause every generator has their own pros and crons, but one size doesn't fit all.
+Of course every generator has their own pros and crons, but one size doesn't fit all.

 After years of looking for my favourite generator, I still couldn't find single one I'm happy with, so at the end I decided to make one, it may not be perfect, but at least it fit what I really need.